-Between the rising CBD industry and a growing push for marijuana legalization sweeping the country, THC (tetrahydrocannabinol)—a compound found within hemp (in very small amounts)—has become more well-known than perhaps ever in the past.
+Between the rising CBD industry and a growing push for marijuana legalization sweeping the United States, THC (tetrahydrocannabinol)—a compound found within hemp (in very small amounts)—has become more well-known than perhaps ever in the past.

-THC was actually isolated in its molecular form over 50 years ago in 1964 by an Israeli chemist named Raphael Mechoulam—a major step in the direction of identifying additional cannabinoids, as well as the body’s cannabis receptors and endocannabinoid system, which naturally produces THC-like compounds as a way to maintain homeostasis within the body.
+It was actually isolated in its molecular form over 50 years ago by an Israeli chemist named Raphael Mechoulam.
+This was a major step in the direction of identifying additional cannabinoids, as well as the body’s cannabis receptors and endocannabinoid system, which naturally produces THC-like compounds as a way to maintain homeostasis within the body.

 In many ways, the efficacy of THC when it interacts with the human body is somewhat of a fluke byproduct of evolution.
-Over hundreds of thousands of years, humans evolved to interact with and even naturally produce certain cannabinoids such as 2AG and anandamide, which most runners know of as the chemical component responsible for leading to a “runner’s high”—a wave of euphoria often experienced after a significant amount of cardiovascular exercise has been sustained.
+Over hundreds of thousands of years, humans evolved to interact with and even naturally produce certain cannabinoids such as 2AG and anandamide.
+Most runners know this as the chemical component responsible for leading to a “runner’s high”—a wave of euphoria often experienced after a significant amount of cardiovascular exercise has been sustained.

 Effects often elicited from THC in both small and large doses can include (but are not limited to) the following: